dcmi/dc-srap/docs/srap-profile.md

 There is significant overlap between SRAP, UKOLN SWAP, the Finnish guidelines, and the British Library’s ETHOS specification[^4].
 This is not surprising since they share the same aim, support for description of scholarly resources.
 There are probably many local application profiles developed by universities and other institutions of higher education for the same purpose.
 Adding SRAP properties to the DCMI Metadata Terms will reduce duplicate effort in application profile development and maintenance in the future, and improve semantic interoperability between Dublin Core -based metadata produced by institutions of higher education.

 The SRAP application profile proposal is intended to be globally applicable.
-All suggested properties were “battle-proven”, in use.
+Many suggested properties are already in use by related communities.
 There are new properties for e.g. creator and contributor roles, but these have been adopted from MARC 21.
 SRAP draft contains also recommendations for SRAP-related semantic refinements to some existing Dublin Core Terms properties, in order to make them more suitable for use in the description of scholarly resources.

-Roles of contributors are based on [Library of Congress Relator terms](https://www.loc.gov/marc/relators/relaterm.html) or other controlled contributor lists.
-Contributor roles presented below are examples of ones that can be used.

-Note 1: All new DCMI Metadata Terms URIs are just suggestions until this profile has been approved, and marked with asterisk (*).

 ## Domain model

 SRAP has a simple domain model which enumerates the key entities and describes in generic terms how they are related.
 <img src="https://github.com/dcmi/dc-srap/assets/1564129/272a2cbb-b292-48c3-b766-ed4239b45cc1" width="500" />

 There is a basic bibliographic description for the scholarly work.
-Where appropriate, the SRAP can define metadata elements that represent a serial or monographic resource in which the scholarly work is contained.
+Where appropriate, with SRAP one can define metadata elements that represent a serial or monographic resource in which the scholarly work is contained.
 There are also related descriptions of persons and organizations that can provide additional detail.

-NOTE: Metadata elements needed for description of research datasets are not included in this version of the SRAP profile.
-Research datasets require complex and domain specific metadata (see for instance DDI, https://ddialliance.org/, for metadata specification intended for social science datasets).
-A future version of SRAP may be extended to cover also some or all domains of research data.

 ## DCTAP for SRAP